maxiggle/open-kahoot-mobile/contribution.md

 If you introduce a **breaking change** the conventional commit type MUST end with an exclamation mark (e.g. `feat!: Remove the argument from ClassA`).

-Examples of PR titles:

-- feat: Added new `freezer` model
-- fix: Avoid execute something in `freezer`
-- docs: Add a example
-- docs: Improve the README
-- test: Add test for `freezer.dart`
-- refactor: Optimize the structure of `freezer`

 [github issue]: https://github.com/myConsciousness/freezer/issues/new
 [github issues]: https://github.com/myConsciousness/freezer/issues/new